avinashr91/Community-Detection/README.md

 	b.
 Community Detection - This folder contains Program.jar and contains our implementation of Fast Modulartiy approach.

 	c.
-Graph Visualization - This folder contains the the R code for community detection from igraph package along with grpah 		visualization module for analyzing the communities.
+Graph Visualization - This folder contains the the R code for community detection from igraph package along with graph visualization module for analyzing the communities.

 	NOTE : R is an iterative programming language and hence no executables can be given for this.
     	R must be set up to execute this.